LastOfOurs/Last-mvp/Last-clients/Last-wallet/README.md

  ## 🛠 Setup

-If you are in the last-mvp directory, navigate to the wallet directory using `cd LAST-wallet`.
+If you are in the last-mvp directory, navigate to the wallet directory using `cd /Last-clients/Last-wallet`.
 Run `npm install` to install dependancies required for the app to run.

 Since the app is detached from expo, we must build manually using XCode and Android Studio.
 If you are running on a device and not a simulator, make sure that your device is connected to the same wifi as your computer.